 Before we can initiate clinical trials in the United States for our product candidates, we must submit the results of preclinical testing to the FDA along with other information, including information about product candidate chemistry, manufacturing and controls and our proposed clinical trial protocol, as part of an investigational new drug ("IND") application.
-In addition, we may rely in part on preclinical, clinical and quality data generated by clinical research organizations ("CROs") and other third parties for regulatory submissions for our product candidates.
+In addition, we may rely in part on preclinical, clinical and quality data generated by clinical research organizations ("CROS") and other third parties for regulatory submissions for our product candidates.
 If these third parties do not make timely regulatory submissions for our product candidates, it will delay our plans for our clinical trials.
 If those third parties do not make this data available to us, we will likely have to develop all necessary preclinical and clinical data on our own, which will lead to significant delays and increase development costs of the product candidate.
 In addition, the FDA may require us to conduct additional preclinical testing for any product candidate before it allows us to initiate clinical testing under any IND, which may lead to additional delays and increase the costs of our preclinical development.
 Delays in the completion of our planned clinical trials for CPI-444 or other product candidates could significantly affect our product development costs.

-We do not know whether our planned trials will begin on time or be completed on schedule, if at all.
+While we initiated our Phase 1/1b trial for CPI-444 in January 2016 and completed enrollment in the dose-selection part of the trial in November 2016, we do not know whether any of our other planned trials will begin on time in the future or whether any of our trials will be completed on schedule, if at all.
 The commencement and completion of clinical trials can be delayed for a number of reasons, including delays related to: